doooby/me-ruby/TASKS.md

   - try to import data, needs to save the commands
   - `mes` = to start new task
   - `mee` = to edit a task by id (keep -h)
-  - make -h & --help not to execute data load code
+  - x make -h & --help not to execute data load code
   - print time # 31/12/24 9:00
   - print end time # -> 31/12/24 12:00
   me14 [ ] v1.0